VaishnaviReddy99/policeData/README.md

 UFID: 87626790

 # Assignment Description
-The objective of the project is to create Datasheets for the Incident data.
+This assignment focuses on augmenting police incident data (extracted from PDFs in Assignment 0) with contextual details like weather and location.
+Additionally, a comprehensive data sheet will be created to document the enriched dataset, following established best practices.

 # How to install
 pipenv install

 ## How to run
     pipenv run python assignment2.py --urls <file_name>

 It can be run as follows:

 ![](https://github.com/VaishnaviReddy99/cis6930sp24-assignment2/blob/main/output.gif)